Leafly

 Leafly is a website focused on cannabis use and education.
 The company says it has more than 120 million annual visitors and over 10 million monthly active users.
-Leafly provides a wide range of information on cannabis, including 1.5 million consumer product reviews, more than 9,000 cannabis articles and resources, and over 5,000 verified strains in its database.
+Leafly provides a wide range of information on cannabis including 1.5 million consumer product reviews, more than 9,000 cannabis articles and resources, and over 5,000 verified strains in its database.
 Leafly additionally provides 4,500+ retailers and 8,000+ cannabis brands with e-commerce tools such as digital storefronts, embedded menus, point-of-sale integrations, targeted advertising, and more.
 The company is headquartered in Seattle, Washington and from 2012 to 2019 was owned by Privateer Holdings, a private equity firm focused on the emerging legal cannabis industry.
-Leafly is now a wholly independent company with 160 employees.
+Leafly is now a publicly traded company with 160 employees.

 History

 Leafly was founded in June 2010 by Scott Vickers, Brian Wansolich, and Cy Scott.
 The three Orange County engineers recognized the need for a legitimate strain resource and began to build Leafly as a side project to their jobs as web developers.
 Privateer Holdings acquired the company in 2011, at which time Brendan Kennedy became the company's CEO.
 Meanwhile, the original founders left to launch a new company named Headset.
 By July 2011 the website had received about 180,000 unique visitors and was growing at 30 percent per month.
 In April 2012, Leafly reported about 2.3 million monthly visits and approximately 50,000 mobile app downloads per month.
 In June 2016, the company announced that it received more than 6 million monthly visitors and 31 million page views across its website and mobile applications.
 On August 2, 2014, Leafly became the first cannabis company to place an advertisement in The New York Times.